| The Welsh Wassail Tradition: The Mari Lwyd

 6. Mrs. Thomas of Nantgarw (N.E.
 Glamorgan) remembered observing the Mari Lwyd, often with the Punch and Judy.
 “Punch carried a long poker, with which he tapped the ground while singing went on.
 Judy, the tallest man in the party, carried a broom and swept the ground, the door, the windows and any person who was incautious enough to come near.
 Only a woman with a baby in her arms would be safe from the brushing.
 If the inmates heard Punch, with his poker, outside, a rhyming contest was sure to ensue; and the rhymester inside would be careful to exact a promise that he would not rake out the fire.”
 When the Mari Lwyd men go in the horse leader would drop the reins and do a step dance with Punch and Judy.
 The Mari would champ her jaws while the rest of the group kept singing.
 The rhyming contest was to makes sure the Mari behaved but also to required the Punch and Judy to refrain from their antics.

-The "Three Merry Dancers of Wales" remain
+Merry Dancers of Wales" remain elusive; unless we

-Lois, "The Three Merry Dancers of
+"The Three Merry Dancers of

-we may not have leave,
+may not have leave,

-you've gone to bed too early
+gone to bed too early

 to return to the top click here